top of page

 Let's run the numbers for a typical 3-day trip:

 Public transport alone: A day pass (AB zone) costs €11.20.
 Over 3 days, that's €33.60.
-The 72-hour WelcomeCard costs €35 — so the transport value alone almost covers the cost, with a difference of just €1.40.
+The 72-hour Classic WelcomeCard starts at around €32 — so the transport value alone essentially covers the cost.
 Any discount you actually use puts you ahead.

 But here's the catch: many of Berlin's best attractions are free.
 The Reichstag dome, the Holocaust Memorial, the Topography of Terror, the Berlin Wall Memorial, the East Side Gallery, the Humboldt Forum's ground floor, Tiergarten, the Lustgarten — all free.
 If your itinerary is heavy on free sights and light on paid museums, the WelcomeCard's discounts don't save you much because there's nothing to discount.